conveyal/analysis-ui/docs/analysis/index.md

 **Maximum transfers** is an upper limit on the number of transfers that will be considered when finding optimal trips.

-When your GTFS feeds or scenarios include frequency-based routes (i.e. routes that do not have timetables with exact times specified), **simulated schedules**  controls the number of schedules simulated for sampling.
-Final results will be more accurate when it is set higher, but computation may take longer.
+If your scenario includes frequency-based routes (either in the baseline GTFS or in modifications with [exact times](../edit-scenario/timetable.html#exact-times) not selected), **simulated schedules**  controls the number of schedules simulated for sampling.
+The sampling process introduces random uncertainty, so you may see results change slightly when you repeatedly request accessibility results.
+When comparing regional analyses that include frequency-based routes, you may see small unexpected increases or decreases attributable to this random noise.
+Final results will be more accurate when **simulated schedules** is set to higher values, but computation will take longer.
 For quick, interactive analysis, we recommend setting it to 200, whereas, for final analysis, we recommend setting it to 1000.
 For more information, see [methodology](methodology.html).

+If your scenario does not include frequency-based routes, there is no need to simulate schedules, which speeds computation and eliminates random noise from sampling.
+When departure times are explicitly specified for all trips in a scenario, only that single fully specified set of exact departure/arrival times needs to be tested.

 ### Errors and warnings